gargmegham/ShieldPeer/README.md

     ```bash
     yarn dev
     ```
-5. To start the bot server, follow the instructions in the `bot` directory.
+5. Bot python script available at [bot.py](/bot/bot.py)
+6. For deploying the bot, follow this [guide](/bot/ReadMe.md)
+7. Cron script for hitting server PriceEmpire API available at [cron.py](/bot/cron.py)

 #### Instructions for using Image URLs from PriceEmpire API